Mount Vernon, New York: Fire department

-The city of Mount Vernon is protected by the Mount Vernon Fire Department (FDMV).
-The FDMV currently operates out of four firehouses, throughout the city, under the command of a Deputy Chief each shift.
-The department operates four engine companies, two ladder companies, and one rescue company.
-The department responds to approximately 8,000 emergency calls annually.
+The city of Mount Vernon is protected by Fire Department of the City of Mount Vernon (FDMV).The FDMV currently operates out of four firehouses, throughout the city, under the command of the Chief of Operations.
+The department operates four engine companies and two ladder companies.
+The department responds to approximately 14,000 emergency calls annually.

 Police department

 As of 2021, the Mount Vernon Police Department has 184 officers.

 In May 2021, the District Attorney for Westchester County requested intervention by the Department of Justice (DOJ) for civil rights violations by the Mount Vernon Police Department.
 The DOJ announced its civil investigation in December 2021.

 Healthcare

 The 115-year-old Mount Vernon Hospital has 121 beds.
 It is part of the Montefiore Health System and provides in-patient, critical care, and ambulatory services to residents of Mount Vernon and neighboring communities.
 The hospital is most known for its premier Chronic Wound Treatment and Hyperbaric Center, which is one of the most advanced in the Northeast.
 It also offers a variety of services, including the Assertive Community Treatment Center (ACT), the Family Health and Wellness Center, the Hopfer School of Nursing, Hyperbaric Medicine, and Intensive Case Management.

 Mount Vernon Hospital is one of four hospitals in the county that provides programs in medicine, nursing, podiatry, and surgery.
 (Montefiore New Rochelle Hospital, Westchester Medical Center, and White Plains Hospital are the others.)

 Mount Vernon Hospital's emergency room treats 25,000 patients a year and is going to be expanded at a cost of $2.5 million, doubling its size from 9000 to 18500 sqft.
 The expansion plans include 15 private treatment rooms and upgrades to the waiting area, triage room and other areas in the emergency department.

 The area around the hospital has many medical office buildings and treatment facilities which provide healthcare to residents living in Mount Vernon, the southeast section of Yonkers, and the north Bronx, which shares a border with the city.
 For example, Planned Parenthood Hudson Peconic, the Planned Parenthood affiliate that serves New York's Putnam, Rockland, Suffolk and Westchester Counties, opened its first medical center in Mount Vernon in 1935; the affiliate remains a vital source for reproductive health care services to Mount Vernon residents.